MattCSmith/Project-365/README.md

 ## Day 96
 #### **Project:** Challenged.Dev - Next.js Frontend
 I continued working on the styling of the resource and challenge cards today.

+## Day 97
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I experiemented with different card layouts, mainly masonry grids and evalutating ways in which to achieve this in Next.